Red Sox vs. Padres Player Props Betting Odds

-Bookmakers have set player props for Juan Soto, Alex Verdugo and others when the San Diego Padres host the Boston Red Sox at PETCO Park on Friday at 9:40 PM ET.
+Sportsbooks have set player props for Juan Soto, Rafael Devers and others when the San Diego Padres host the Boston Red Sox at PETCO Park on Saturday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!